Code-Institute-Submissions/monkees-project-1/README.md

 Website was coded in VSCode IDE, with a local folder.
-On Github I created a new repository called monkees-project. to deploy the files to the repository i used the following bash commands: echo "# monkees-project" >> README.md git init git add README.md git commit -m "first commit" git remote add origin https://github.com/varroz56/monkees-project.io git push -u origin master
+On Github I created a new repository called monkees-project. to deploy the files to the repository i used the following bash commands:
+ - echo "# monkees-project" >> README.md
+ - git init
+ - git add README.md
+ - git commit -m "first commit"
+ - git remote add origin https://github.com/varroz56/monkees-project.io
+ - git push -u origin master

 After uploading the files to GITHUB repositories I choosed a master branch to be online from GITHUB Pages.
  The website can be found at: https://varroz56.github.io/monkees-project/

-I crea

 ## Testing